 Like any alert system, you’re protected around-the-clock with One Call Alert emergency service.
-If needed, just press your button and you’ll get the help you need, day or night.
+Just press your button if you need it, and you’ll get the help you need, day or night.
 One of the critical things we look for when testing an alert company is whether you can get through to an actual human and not just an automated machine.
 After all, you want (and need!) personalized attention during an emergency.
 And you need it fast.

 One Call Alert didn’t disappoint!
-During testing, we found the monitoring center very responsive, and we were able to get through to a well-trained professional fairly quickly.
-We liked the reassurance this gave us, and that we could also choose who the operator would contact first based on our needs — whether family, friends, neighbors or local emergency responders.
+During our testing, we found the monitoring center to be quick and responsive, and we were able to get through to a well-trained professional fairly quickly.
+We liked the reassurance this level of response gave us.
+We could even choose who the operator would contact first based on our needs — whether it be family, friends, neighbors, or local emergency responders.
 We always like the option of customized alerts.

 Did You Know: One Call Alert didn’t offer the fastest response times we’ve experienced in the industry, but their service is solid and reliable.

-Aside from 24/7 emergency help, we care a lot about customer service for non-crisis related concerns.
-We were able to reach One Call Alert by filling out a form on their website’s LiveChat,2 and we waited less than three minutes for an operator to get back to us (if you’re curious… 2 minutes is the industry average).
-They answered our questions in a friendly and helpful way, and we received a follow-up the next day asking us to rate our customer experience.
+Aside from 24-7 emergency help, we care a lot about customer service for non-crisis related concerns.
+We were able to reach One Call Alert by filling out a form on their website’s LiveChat,3 and we waited less than three minutes for an operator to get back to us (if you’re curious… 2 minutes is the industry average).
+They answered our questions in a friendly and helpful way, and we received a follow-up message the next day, asking us to rate our customer experience.
 Not bad!

-Note that their regular customer service hours are from 8 am to 5 pm (CT) Monday through Friday, but one drawback we found is that they aren’t open on Saturdays or Sundays.
+Note, their regular customer service hours are from 8 a.m. to 5 p.m.
+(CT), Monday through Friday, but one drawback we found is that they aren’t open on Saturdays or Sundays.
 Still, it wasn’t a dealbreaker for us.
-The staff was always courteous and didn’t make us feel like we were being sold on something, which we have to say is refreshing.
+The staff was always courteous, and they didn’t make us feel like they were just trying to sell us something, which we have to say is refreshing.

 One Call Alert’s equipment selection offers a few main systems: in-home units, mobile GPS devices, or a combination of both.
 We especially like their Complete Protection, which is a more comprehensive medical alert system.